AlgoMaster Logo

 1. Actors

-An actor represents anything that interacts with the system from outside.
-Most often, actors are people (users), but they can also be external systems, sensors, or services.
+An actor is anything that interacts with the system from outside.
+Most commonly actors are people (a customer, an admin, a driver), but they can also be external systems (a payment gateway, a notification service, a third-party API).

 2. Use Cases